Track 3 - The Northeast

 The

-Erie Railroad operated this service between New York (Jersey City) and
+Erie Railroad operated this service which originally connected New York

 Chicago, with connections at Youngstown for Pittsburgh and Cleveland.